debils-tech/not_zero/docs/features.md

 - Define tags to group related tasks
 - Build sublists for focused workflows

+### Habits

+- Create, edit, view, and delete recurring habits
+- Track daily habit completions with recent history around the current date
+- Habits persist locally via Drift/SQLite (`nz_drift`) and can be linked with tags
+- Habit list UI supports compact and expanded layouts
+- Habit events integrate with the app’s statistics and scoring system

 ### Quick statistics

 - Simple charts and counters (powered by `fl_chart`) to provide a quick view on progress